tobywinter/CV/README.md

 #### Communication

-As a creative 90% of the work is communication, all my time spent as a musician, writing music for young film makers projects, working on collaborative projects with bands has relied on understanding and aligning a shared vision.
+As a creative 90% of the work is communication, all my time spent as a musician, writing music for young film makers projects and working on collaborative projects with bands has relied on understanding and aligning a shared vision.

 - As a student I was elected President of the Southampton University: Showstoppers Musical Theatre Society, a challenge which greatly improved my leadership and taught me to manage a diverse team of strong characters.
 - As Director of a production of The Graduate in the final year of my degree, working with actors, a tight knit production team, a tech team and the Theatre Group society, I translated my vision into reality and successful produced a profitable show over a two month period.